-Learning scientific knowledge is different from learning sports, acting, or playing music instruments, in which you need to view, listen, touch, and perform.
+Learning scientific knowledge is different from learning sports, acting, or playing musical instruments, in which you need to view, listen, touch, and perform.

 Most scientific knowledge is abstract and has no concrete forms (e.g., colors, melodies, texture, motion, etc.).
-Acquiring the knowledge usually requires logic thinking skills.
+Acquiring knowledge usually requires logical thinking skills.

 However, recently researchers have shown that body experiences (e.g., watching others dance) can help people learn scientific knowledge.

 A British Psychology Society Public Engagement Grant is awarded to Aston University to make films that help demonstrate statistical concepts in psychology using dancing.

 The films have been released on YouTube and got over 100,000 views so far.

 In one film, dancing is used to explain the concepts of sampling and standard error.